dummyjenil/Automate-GPT/README.md

 - Automate interactions with ChatGPT.
 - Use an undetected Chrome driver to bypass detection.
 - Simplified interface for sending prompts and retrieving responses.
+- Supports Reset Chat feature to clear the chat history.
+- Supports Search internet feature to search for information.
 ---

 ## Installation

-To install `ChatGPTAutomation`, use pip:
+To install `Automate-GPT`, use pip:

 ```bash
 pip install Automate-GPT